YuPototo/JP-Web-App/README.md

 - Redux
 - Tailwind

-It's a bonus for my subscribers, who mostly use the product as a WeChat mini app.
+This web app is a special bonus for my subscribers, many of whom use my product as a WeChat mini app.
+I am offering this app as a way to say thank you to my subscribers.